 The benefits of online games on a person’s mood and stress response are backed by scientific research.
 In fact, experts from Stetson University (U.S.A.) found decreased stress levels in people after playing online games.

 In addition, online games are said to boost your mood as well.

 Recently, I’m hooked to playing a simulation game called Open Restaurant.
-I’ve never worked in a resto before, but I’m surprised to be enjoying this.
+I’ve never worked in a resto before, but I’m surprised to be playing this.

 Simulation games are so fun especially if you want something laid back and chill to play during your study breaks.
 If you’d like to try another game, consider playing one of my favorites — Supermarket!

-#5 — There are online games that brush up your mathematical skills
+#5 — There are online games that lets you brush up on your mathematical skills